 - To improve child and maternal health, we partnered with local health organizations to support a vaccination program for women and children in the area.

-- World Vision trained community members, school management committees, and religious leaders on the Community Led Total Sanitation (CLTS) approach.
+- We trained community members, school management committees, and religious leaders on the Community Led Total Sanitation (CLTS) approach.
 CLTS is used to stop the traditional practice of open defecation and increase access to latrines.
 We also provided trainings for households on latrine construction and maintenance.

 - To help prevent malnutrition, we trained community health workers to provide one-to-one counseling with young mothers on exclusive breastfeeding for the first six months and serving age-appropriate foods to toddlers.
 We also provided treatment and growth monitoring for malnourished boys and girls.